TylerJDev/my-portfolio/content/blog/2020-06-09-hello-world.md

 ---
 Hello!
 I'm Tyler, this is my first post on my blog using Netlify CMS.

-This blog will mostly feature articles about programming, accessibility, but may feature some off topic articles every once in awhile.
+This blog will mostly feature articles about programming, accessibility, but may feature some off topic articles every once in a while.

 I hope you enjoy your stay!